medcomdk/MedCom-FHIR-Communication/docs/index.md

 An implementer of a MedCom FHIR Message Standard **MUST** be compliant with all parts of the documentation laid out for the MedCom FHIR Message Standard.

-You can find a description here:<a href="https://medcomdk.github.io/dk-medcom-messaging/#12-medcommessagingmessage-bundle" target="_blank"> Documentation for the MedCom FHIR Message Standard (opens up in a new tab)</a>
+You can find a description here:<a href="https://medcomdk.github.io/dk-medcom-messaging/#12-medcommessagingmessage-bundle" target="_blank"> Documentation for the MedCom FHIR Message Standard</a>

 ### 1.2 Asynchronous Messaging